 You have the right not to be subject to a decision which is based solely on automated processing (without human involvement) where that decision produces a legal effect or otherwise significantly affects you.
 This right means you can request that we involve one of our employees or representatives in the decision-making process.
 We are satisfied that we do not make automated decisions of this nature.

 We hope that we can satisfy queries you may have about the way we process your data.
-If you have any questions or concerns, or wish to exercise any of your rights, you can contact us at email@example.com.
-However, if you have unresolved concerns you also have the right to complain to our supervisory authority (the UK Information Commissioner).
+If you have any questions or concerns, or wish to exercise any of your rights, you can contact us at [email protected].
+However, if you have unresolved concerns you also have the right to complain to our supervisory authority in the UK: The Information Commissioner’s Office Or in Ireland: The Data Protection Commission